BenoitHeintzCSU/lpro_ait_tp1_team4/docs/procedures/test assembly compass.md

 ## 2) Process
 - Connect arduino to the laptop
-- Open the linked test software (../sources/motor_control_open_loop.ino)
+- Open the linked test software (../sources/hmc5883L/hmc5883L.ino)
 - In tool select the Arduino UNO card and the right COM port
-- Download this software ine the Arduino
+- Download this software in the Arduino
-- Use the result sheet to verif:
-    - the motor turn clockwise for 2s then turn anticlockwise for 2s
-    - anticlockwise LED ON, clockwise LED OFF
-    - after the mortor accelerate in one direction for 3.75s then accelerate in the other direction

 ## 3) result